Vaginal Cancer: Radiation Therapy

 Internal radiation (brachytherapy).
-This is the most common type of radiation therapy for endometrial cancer.
-It is usually done after surgery.
 Radioactive material is placed inside the vagina, near the tumor.
 This therapy can help lower the risk of the cancer returning with fewer risks than external beam radiation to the whole pelvis.

 In many cases, both external and internal radiation are used together to treat vaginal cancer.

 You will talk with a radiation oncologist.
 This is a healthcare provider who specializes in both cancer and radiation.
 You’ll work with your healthcare provider to decide what your treatment will be and how long it will last.
 During your visit, ask what you can expect during and after the treatment.

 This type of radiation therapy is also called brachytherapy or high-dose rate (HDR) brachytherapy.
 It is done over a few hours and you can go home the same day.
 There are two types of internal radiation therapy:

 Intracavitary radiation.
 This uses radioactive material that is inside a cylindrical container or tube that is put in the vagina.
 The radiation affects the tissues near the tube.